With Treatment

 Services provided:

-Virginia Hospital Center is an inpatient rehabilitation facility in Arlington, VA that is located in the 22205 zip code.
-Virginia Hospital Center offers Social skills development, Case management and Mentoring/Peer support.
-It offers services to men and women.
+Virginia Hospital Center is an inpatient rehabilitation center in Arlington, Virginia that is situated in the 22205 zip code.
+Virginia Hospital Center provides Self-help groups, Recovery coaches and Mental health services.
+It provides services to women and men.

 Address: 1701 North George Mason Drive, Arlington, VA 22205 in Arlington County